jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Be patient with people and outcomes.

+Persistence helps.
 Work on it every day.

 These are all much easier said than done.
 Be forgiving with yourself and others.